basakesin/ABMFEM/README.md

 # Annealing-Based Model-Free Expectation Maximization Algorithm (ABMFEM)

- this code provides an example run of the anneling-based model-free expectation maximization algorithm provided by the abmfem package.
+ This code provides an example run of the anneling-based model-free expectation maximization algorithm provided by the abmfem package.

- It can be estimate the number of clusters and assigned samples to this clusters without any pre-knowledge.
+Annealing-Based Model-Free Expectation Maximization Algorithm can be estimate the number of clusters and assigned samples to this clusters without any pre-knowledge.

 ## Usage
 ----